pangeo-data/climpred/docs/source/publications.rst

 Below is a list of publications that have made use of ``climpred`` in their analysis.
 We appreciate a reference to ``climpred``, e.g., in your acknowledgements section to help build the community.
-Please also cite:
+Please cite:

 * Brady, R. X., & Spring, A. (2021). "climpred: Verification of weather and climate forecasts". *Journal of Open Source Software*, 6(59), 2781. https://doi.org/10/gh9646